Democrats Want Andrew Cuomo To Replace Biden On Presidential Ballot, Poll Finds

 As The New York Post reports, a recent poll, commissioned by the conservative group Club for Growth, found that 56 percent of likely Democratic voters would rather their party nominate Cuomo over Biden.
 The remaining 44 percent want the party to stick with Biden, effectively giving Cuomo a 12-point lead over Biden even though he isn’t running.

-Among women, Hispanic voters, and younger voters, the notion of Cuomo replace Biden has even stronger support.
+Among women, Hispanic voters, and younger voters, the notion of Cuomo replacing Biden has even stronger support.

 Biden is not yet officially the party’s nominee, which won’t be decided until the party’s convention in August.
 But with Bernie Sanders having suspended his presidential campaign, Biden is now without competition for the nomination, and it appears to be all but a sure thing.